Godot Inheritance of Scenes and Scripts

 Child scripts can then call functions from the parent script and vice versa.
 Also keep in mind, that you easily can export different variables, so that they are visible in the editor.
 So, this makes it easier to work with inheritance.
 And, for a little more info on exporting variables, check my post on tips and best practice.

 For more information on inheritance, you can find a little bit on inheritance here in the official documentation.
 Also, if you did find this information useful, let me know in the comments below.
+If you liked my post, you may want to check out this post on themes in Godot.
+Or this one about how to make custom key bindings in Godot.

 To learn more about the Godot Engine I can recommend Godot Engine Game Development Projects by Chris Bradfield.
 If you are interested, you can follow the affiliate link to also support this website.